Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

    ![CED Configuration](./images/vivado_ced_config.png)

    - Configure Clocks Settings.
 You can enable more clocks, update output frequency and define default clock in this view.
 In this example, we can keep the default settings.
+   - Block Design COntainer(BDC) is to support Vitis Export to Vivdao flow.
+User could enable it accordingly.
+In this example, keep it disabled.
    - Configure AXI master and Interrupt Settings.
 You can choose how many interrupt and AXI masters this platform should support.
 63 interrupts modes use two AXI_INTC in cascade mode.
 In this example, we can keep the default setting.
    - Enable the AI engine according to your requirement.
 In this example, we can keep the default setting.
    - Click **Next**.